An explanation of Mondrian's oeuvre by Michael Sciam

 Layout C

-The interpenetration between unity and multiplicity continues with new compositions:
+The interpenetration continues with new compositions:

 Composition en Rouge, Bleu et Jaune, 1930, Piet Mondrian